 Who We Are

-We are the Mater Foundation, an Irish Registered Charity – CHY9768, Reg No 4770995L, CRA No 20024505.
+We are the Mater Foundation, trading as the Mater Hospital Foundation, an Irish Registered Charity – CHY9768, Reg No 4770995L, RCN 20024505.
 We were established in 1985 as the official fundraising body of the Mater Misericordiae University Hospital.
 Funds raised through our activities are used to purchase state-of the art equipment, enhance facilities, develop special programmes and invest in medical research.
-The Mater Foundation is committed to the Charities Institute of Ireland Statement on Guiding Principles for Fundraising.
+The Mater Hospital Foundation is committed to the Charities Institute of Ireland Statement on Guiding Principles for Fundraising.
 This statement offers donors and potential donors clarity on what to expect when giving to charities and outlines guidance on how fundraising should be approached and organised.

 Our Postal Address: 53-54, Eccles Street, Dublin 7, Ireland